Chris Holmes (DJ)

 Chris Holmes is a DJ and musician.
-He is best known as Paul McCartney's DJ, warming up audiences for more than 10 years, but his contributions are much broader.
+He is best known as Paul McCartney's DJ, warming up audiences since 2009, but his contributions are much broader.
 He has collaborated with The Smashing Pumpkins, Felix da Housecat, Daft Punk, Rachael Yamagata, Soulwax, LCD Soundsystem, Prince, Bloc Party, Mandy Moore, Interpol, Bauhaus, Justice, Joshua Radin, Spank Rock, Fischerspooner, Yeah Yeah Yeahs, Hanson, Peaches, Sean "Diddy" Combs, The Chemical Brothers, MSTRKRFT, Beck, Hot Chip, and Mark Ronson.

 Early career

 Holmes was born in Washington, D.C. in 1972 to Richard and Marilyn Grubaugh Holmes.
 He was the youngest of their three children, all boys.
 He moved to Mississauga, Ontario when he was 6 years old and then to Lake Bluff, Illinois, a Chicago suburb, in 1983.
 Chris graduated from Lake Forest, Illinois high school and graduated with honors from the University of Chicago.
 Liz Phair credits Holmes with coining the term "Guyville" from her smash 1993 album Exile in Guyville.
 "Guyville" was also in the title of a song by Chicago band Urge Overkill.

 In the 1990s, Holmes hosted a show, “In Advance of the Landing,” on the University of Chicago's WHPK, during which he explored extraterrestrial phenomena and cults.
 He extensively interviewed members of the Heaven's Gate millennial cult before they committed suicide in 1997.

 In 1995, Holmes' band, Sabalon Glitz, was noticed by British music critic Simon Reynolds.
 They appeared at Lollapalooza in 1995 and their album Ufonic generated critical interest.
 They caught the ear of Atlantic Records Vice President John Rubeli.
 In 1995 Holmes signed to Atlantic Records without the rest of the band.

 He formed another group, Yum-Yum, attempting to create a caricature of pop schlock.
 The band's debut album, Dan Loves Patti, was released in May 1996.
 The album was picked up by alternative radio stations across the country, getting spins with tracks "Apiary" and "Doot Doot".
 Both Rolling Stone and Spin ran stories about Holmes and the band.
 Holmes was featured in a Billboard article about the ork-pop/chamber pop trend.

 In 1996, Yum-Yum began touring midwestern college towns, often appearing in bunny suits.
 On September 27, 1996, word broke that Atlantic's TAG Recordings imprint, on which the record was released, had been discontinued.
 The lack of label marketing led to small audiences.
 The Yum-Yum record sold a little over 8,000 copies.
 The album was re-released in 2018 on Omnivore Records with 10 bonus tracks, including covers of Prince, The Ronettes, and The Muppets' “Rainbow Connection.”